 Types of Seawater Desalination Systems.

-The diversity in seawater desalination systems’ application necessitates the production of different specialized equipment.
+The diversity in seawater desalination machines’ application necessitates the production of different specialized equipment.
 As such, existing seawater desalination equipment harbors different customizations, which favor specific applications.
 Underneath we look at the various seawater desalination systems manufactured by NEWater.

 ● Industrial Seawater Desalination Systems.

-NEWater manufactures comprehensive seawater desalination systems custom-built to continually desalinate seawater for both onshore and offshore industries.
+NEWater manufactures comprehensive seawater desalination equipment custom-built to continually desalinate seawater for both onshore and offshore industries.
 The demand for clean product water in industrial applications is astronomical and the deterioration in freshwater reservoirs has most industries coveting alternative sources.

-Reverse osmosis desalination systems are commonly utilized in industries to provide high-grade water for product formulation, human consumption, and cleaning of equipment.
+Reverse osmosis desalination systems are commonly utilized in industries to provide high-grade water for product formulation, human consumption, and the cleaning of equipment.
 To accommodate various scales of industrial applications, NEWater manufactures RO desalination units with standard capacities of up to 900,000 GPD.

 ● Commercial Seawater Desalination Systems.